CytoidCommunity/Cytoid-wiki/docs/en/charting/tools/cylheim.md

 :::tip Tips

 Changing existing tempo: Find out that the start tempo is wrong and want to change an existing tempo?
-You can add a new tempo value on the same tick to override them.
+You can add a new tempo value on the same tick or double click that tempo to override them.

 Keeping where things are while changing tempo: Changing tempo may off-sync existing stuff on the chart (Notes, Event, Chart/Page duration), *Tempo Manager* has an option to keep these in sync.
 :::